charitha95/lendo-cart/README.md

 ## Best practices :sparkles:

-Following are some of the best practices that this project concered about.
+Following are some of the features and best practices that this project concered about.

 ✅ Separation of Concern (SoC).